 5. The devourer – What an interesting verse!
 Those who stingily hang on to their money, depending on it as if it was their god, may face a devourer.
-This is like a curse from God which comes and sets itself against them.
+This is a divine curse.
 When God sets the devourer on you, it is as if nothing goes right.
 At that time it might have shown itself in destroyed crops and poor harvests.
 Today it the “devourer” may inflict many expenses on your family like: a car that breaks down, a kid who has to make an emergency dentist trip, a broken bone, and various other surprise and sudden expenses.
 A trial should not be assumed to always be a manifestation of God’s discipline.
 But it is possible that it is.
 He does sometimes use these things to discipline us for our love of money and lack of faith in Him.

 What can we learn from this passage?
 What do you need to do to change your use of or your view of money?
 How will you apply what you have learned about giving today?